 The Gospel is the good news of Jesus Christ’s life, death, and resurrection.
 Here’s the good news:

 Adam and Eve’s sin tainted and is passed on throughout the whole human race.
 It broke the intimate communion they (and the rest of us would have) had with God.
 But God, in His awesome love and mercy, had a plan on how to restore that relationship with humanity.
 At His appointed time in history, God the Father sent His Son, Jesus Christ, into the world through the virgin Mary, to live the perfect, sinless life that no human could ever live.
 He was crucified, died, and buried in a tomb.
-But His death was a sacrifice, offering Himself as the perfect sacrifice to atone for the sins of those humans who would believe.
+But His death was a sacrifice, offering Himself as the perfect sacrifice to atone for the sins of those humans who would choose to believe.
 He took God’s wrath and judgement in our place.
 God also imputes Jesus’ righteousness, via the perfect life He lived, to those who believe.
 On the third day, Jesus was raised from the dead, His body gone out of the tomb, appeared to some of His disciples, and then ascended into heaven where He is currently seated at the right hand of God.
 Jesus is our Prophet, Priest, and King – the Mediator between God and man.
-Jesus will come back one day to judge the living and the dead – the living (meaning spiritually alive by the Holy Spirit’s work of regeneration) will have eternal life with Him; the dead (meaning the spiritually dead unbelievers- those who do not put their faith and trust in Him) will suffer God’s wrath in hell.
-But between the time of Jesus’ ascension and coming again in judgement, God has sent the Holy Spirit to regenerate people’s hearts – those who believe – and to be a Helper, Teacher, Comforter, Counselor, Advocate, and Seal for us.
-God gives us the faith to believe and gives us eternal life with Him on a perfected earth and heavens to come.
+Jesus will come back one day to judge the living and the dead.
+Non-believers will suffer God’s wrath in hell.
+But between the time of Jesus’ ascension and coming again in judgement, God has sent the Holy Spirit to help believers spread the gospel, and to be a Helper, Teacher, Comforter, Counselor, Advocate, and Seal for us.
+God gives us eternal life with Him on a new, perfected earth and heavens to come.
 To God be the glory!
 Amen!

 Below are some links to follow to read about what that means.